blocked residential drain

 A drainage survey is a thorough inspection of a building’s drainage system and pipeworks.

 • Property Purchase: - When buying a new home or property, a drain survey can identify potential issues in the drainage system before you commit to the purchase.
-It can reveal problems like blockages, damage, or misalignments in the pipes that could lead to expensive repairs down the line.
+It can reveal problems like blockages, damage, or misalignments in the pipes that could lead to expensive repairs down the line or old pipe runs that lead to a hidden soak away.

 • Recurring Drainage Problems: - If you're experiencing frequent drainage issues, such as slow draining, bad smells, or flooding, a drain survey can pinpoint the cause of the problem, whether it’s a blockage, a collapsed pipe, or tree root intrusion.

 • Property Renovation or Extension: - If you're planning an extension or renovation, it’s crucial to check the condition of the existing drainage system to ensure it can handle any changes.
+It is important to understand if pipe falls and interceptor pit size is adequate to take the extra discharge until it leaves the site.
+On older properties it might be that drains discharge to a soak away, not the main drainage system.
 A survey will also help identify any work that may need to be done before the project begins.

 • Preventative Maintenance: - Regular drain surveys can help you catch potential issues early, preventing more serious damage in the future.
 If your property has older drainage systems, a survey can help maintain the integrity of the pipes and prevent costly repairs.